How long is the race?

-The latest British Triathlon rules will apply and are available to download here and at the top of this page (to see a summary of the 2018 changes click here).
+The latest British Triathlon rules will apply and are available to download here and at the top of this page.

 Race cut offs*

-*based on 8am start time (Race Director may change times depending on conditions)
+*based on 8am start time and allowing up to an hour for each wave (Race Director may change times depending on conditions)